 - Interesting, Well-Developed Characters are important so that the reader will care about the characters and stay engaged in the story.
 A well-developed character is one with motivated actions who changes somehow over the course of the story.
 The change makes the character interesting.
 Character development is often the first thing to suffer as word count drops.

 - Clarity often comes with eliminating adjectives and adverbs.
 Simple sentences are usually clearer sentences and will also be more forceful.
 The character’s actions must drive the story from beginning to middle to end, and the imagery must give the actions context.

 All of this must combine to communicate the writer’s unique point of view to the reader.

 The most effective way to start a Flash Fiction piece is to take the original inspiration and write the story, regardless of how long it ends up being.
 Once the beginning, middle, and end are in place and the characters seem to ring true, go through the story and eliminate all unnecessary adjectives and adverbs.

-These descriptors are often nice embellishments, but are rarely vital to the story and without them the word count will drop dramatically.
+These descriptors are often nice but are rarely vital to the story and without them, the word count will drop dramatically.
 If the story is still over “Flash” length, consider each sentence in turn.
 Unless the sentence is vital to the story’s clarity, take it out.

 Publishing Flash Fiction

 Hundreds of websites dedicated to this new quick-fix lit have popped up.
-The requirements vary, with some sites and e-zines specifying exact word counts, but all provide a community dedicated to exploring this new genre.
+There are also hundreds of sites offering services like “type my paper,” or “helping with writing fiction” etc. The requirements vary, with some sites and e-zines specifying exact word counts, but all provide a community dedicated to exploring this new genre.